Manolo Saiz: 1998 - Festina affair

 During the turmoil of the Festina affair during the 1998 Tour de France Saiz withdrew the ONCE-Deutsche Bank team.

 On 17 June 1999 The organisers of the 1999 Tour de France took the unprecedented step of banning teams, team officials and individual riders in the aftermath of the Festina affair.
-This included both Saiz and Dr Nicolas Terrados team doctor of Team ONCE.
+This included both Saiz and Dr Nicolás Terrados team doctor of Team ONCE.
 The ban was in relation to the actions and behaviour of these teams and riders during the 1998 Tour when Saiz withdrew his riders and said: "[I have] stuffed a finger up the Tour's arse".

 Richard Virenque's lawyers depended on a clause in the UCI's rules, number 1.2.048, which says that tour organisers must say at least 30 days before a race whom they wished to admit.
 The Tour had not done so.
 The UCI also obliged the Tour to accept Saiz.